 Because America is all about people having the freedom to pursue their dream, and if someone's dream is to become fabulously wealthy, and if he has the brains and the ambition to achieve it, who are the rest of us to stop him?

-Having a Donald Trump here or there isn't a threat to republican ideals so long as he's happy to have supermodel wife and his ego massaged by Nielsen ratings.
-The problem lies in his reinforcing a myth that allows the crony capitalist class in our country to tighten its grip on the levers of power at the top of the pyramid.
+Having a Donald Trump here or there isn't a threat to republican ideals so long as he's content to have supermodel wife and his ego massaged by Nielsen ratings.
+The problem lies in his reinforcing a myth that allows the already wealthy in our country to tighten their grip on the levers of power.

 So what's the matter with the pyramid?
 Isn't a pyramid inevitable?
-Well, you could say that pyramids are natural; they always develop where the strong dominate the weak, and pyramids define how most societies stratify when the strong are allowed to dominate the weak: wide base of very poor, middle group of retainers and courtiers performing services at the direction of those on the top.
+Well, you could say that pyramids are natural; pyramids define how most societies stratify when the strong are allowed to dominate the weak: there's a wide base of very poor, a middle group, some of whom are independent, but more of whom are a retainer class performing services for those on the top.
+Such is the way of the world.

 But America was supposed to be different.
-It was supposed to be a society in which the the bulge was in the center, it was supposed to be a society in which not too many people would be poor and not too many people would be rich, and a society in which the power would be in the hands of the self-reliant, educated people in the middle: small businessmen, farmers, teachers, professionals--not in the hands of those sitting in corporate boardrooms.
-There will always be elites, for sure, but they should serve the interests of those in the middle because those in the middle should have the power.
+It was supposed to be a society in which the the bulge was in the center.
+It was supposed to be a society in which not too many people would be poor and not too many people would be rich.
+It was supposed to be a society in which the power would be in the hands of the self-reliant, educated people in the middle: small businessmen, farmers, mechanics, teachers, professionals--not in the hands of those sitting in corporate boardrooms.
+That's what Jefferson and Lincoln thought.
+There will always be elites, but they should serve the interests of those in the middle because those in the middle should have the power of numbers.

 America was not supposed to be a society dominated by a super-wealthy overclass.
-That was the European model that we revolted against.
-The American experiment was about creating a society that was not stratified in that way.
+That was the European model that the founders revolted against.
 Such societies, even if they have elections, are democracies in name only.
-In an ideal democracy, power lies with a well-informed, economically self-reliant middle.
-The goal is to get those at the bottom into the middle, and to protect against those at the top aggregating too much power to themselves.
-That's what the New Deal represented, and that Reagan/Bush GOP has come to stand for its dismantling.
-It has come to stand for completely opposite goals--which is to turn the country into just another stratified pyramid.
+In a robust democracy, power lies with a well-informed, economically stable middle.
+The goal is to get those at the bottom into the middle, and to find ways to protect the bottom and middle against those at the top aggregating too much power for themselves.
+That's what the New Deal was moving us toward, and the Reagan/Bush GOP hated it.
+That GOP has come to stand for completely opposite goals--which is to turn the country into just another run-of-the-mill, stratified oligarchy.

 In other words the American experiment has failed to the degree that we allow it to become like every other stratified society that has existed.
 Maybe it's inevitable.
 Maybe that's what Franklin meant when he came out of the constitutional convention and in responding to someone who asked what they had made said, "A republic, if you can keep it."
 I don't know if it's lost yet, but we're losing it.